 Overall: Where to Spend & Where to Save

-Based on our experience, our trip would not be complete without having visited the three main islands – Mahé, Praslin, and La Digue.
+Based on our experience, our trip would not be complete without visiting the three main islands – Mahé, Praslin, and La Digue.
 Book accommodation for a few days on each one of them and don’t base yourself on just one, visiting the others as day trips.
-If you are willing to spend a little more, then rent a car on Mahé and Praslin or opt for a day trip to smaller islands such as Curieuse and Sainte Anne.
+If you are willing to spend a little more, rent a car on Mahé and Praslin or opt for a day trip to smaller islands such as Curieuse and Sainte Anne.